When depression and/or anxiety start during pregnancy it is called antenatal depression or anxiety.

 - Take it easy.
 You don’t need to need to set up the nursery, clean the house, or work as much as you can before you go on maternity leave.
 Make some time for yourself, read a book, have breakfast in bed, or go for a walk.
 If you already have children, arrange for family or friends to look after them and have some time to yourself.

 - Eat well and exercise.
 Taking care of yourself is an essential part of taking care of your baby.
 It can be hard to eat well or exercise when you feel sick and uncomfortable.
 Try small frequent meals throughout the day and regular walking, swimming or antenatal yoga or Pilates.

 - Include your partner if possible.
 Your partner might be able to detect that you have changed, even before you realise or admit that something is wrong.
-He is likely to be worried about the pregnancy and how life will be for him, alongside his concern for you.
-Communicate with him, you need his support, and he can only provide support if you’re open with him.
-Encourage him to find out about antenatal depression and involve him in supporting you.
+They are likely to be worried about the pregnancy and how life will be after the birth, alongside their concern for you.
+Communicate with them, you need their support, and they can only provide support if you’re open with them.
+Encourage them to find out about antenatal depression and involve them in supporting you.